 “Will the eye that was closed on Tuesday ever beam again in the fullness of love on me?
 Shall I ever be able to connect the face of outward nature, the mists of the morn, the star of eve, the flowers and all poetry with the heart and life of an enchanting friend?
 No. There is one birth and baptism and one first love and the affections cannot keep their youth any more than men.”

 Yet Emerson did go on, albeit a very changed man.
-He had been wrestling for some time with the issue of whether he could continue with the orthodoxy of the Unitarian Church.
-He was beginning to believe that man’s relationship with God took shape not through ritual and intellectual study, but individually and through intuition.
+He had wrestled for some time with the issue of whether he could continue with the orthodoxy of the Unitarian Church.
+Emerson was beginning to believe man’s relationship with God took shape not through ritual and intellectual study.
+He came to think it happened individually and through intuition.

-He expressed his concerns to the leaders of his church.
-It was no matter, they said, they were willing to follow his leadership regardless.
+Emerson expressed his concerns to the leaders of his church.
+No matter, they said, they were willing to follow his leadership regardless.
 Emerson left for two weeks travel in the mountains of Northern New England in 1832 to search his soul and decide his future.
 When he returned, he could not reconcile his weakening belief in the traditions and teachings of the church with his position as minister, and so he resigned.

 The leaders of the church again tried to persuade him to stay, but he would not.
 His mind was made up, and in 1832 he left the church, and began transforming and developing the philosophies he would hold the rest of his life.

-After travelling to Europe for 10 months, he began speaking in Boston and further shaping his views of the inherent nature of man.
-In 1834, following the death of his brother Edward, he moved to Concord, Mass. – a move which planted the transcendental movement in that town.
-And again, Ellen provided the support he needed.
+After travelling to Europe for 10 months, Emerson began speaking in Boston.
+At the same time he further shaped his views of man’s inherent nature.
+In 1834, following the death of his brother Edward, he moved to Concord, Mass.
+The move planted the transcendental movement in that town.
+And again, Ellen Louisa Tucker provided the support he needed.

-Ellen came from a wealthy family, and her inheritance passed to him after some wrangling in court.
-This wealth provided the foundation to support both his writings, the new magazine The Dial, and the writings of other transcendentalists such as Henry David Thoreau, Louisa May Alcott and Margaret Fuller who Emerson helped promote and in some cases support financially.
+Ellen Louisa Tucker came from a wealthy family, and her inheritance passed to him after some wrangling in court.
+This wealth provided the foundation to support both his writings, the new magazine The Dial, and the writings of other transcendentalists such as Henry David Thoreau and Louisa May Alcott Emerson also helped promote Margaret Fuller, and in some cases supported her financially.

 Emerson did marry again, in 1835, to Lydia Jackson.
-He described his second marriage as “a very sober joy,” much different from the light-headed love he felt for Ellen.
-As tribute to Ellen, Emerson and Lydia named their daughter Ellen Tucker Emerson.
+He described his second marriage as “a very sober joy.”
+For Lydia, he had different feelings than the light-headed love he felt for Ellen.
+As tribute to Ellen Louisa Tucker, Emerson and Lydia named their daughter Ellen Tucker Emerson.